I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-rtlgenerate8dot3name.md

 );
 ````

-## -parameters
+## Parameters

-### -param Name [in]
+`Name`

 Pointer to a Unicode string containing the long name for the file.
 Any leading periods in this file name are skipped during generation of a corresponding short name.

-### -param AllowExtendedCharacters [in]
+`AllowExtendedCharacters`

 Set to <b>TRUE</b> if the generated short file name can contain extended characters.
 Set to <b>FALSE</b> if the generated short file name must contain only characters within the current code page's ANSI or OEM range from 0x20 (space) through 0x7f (DEL).

-### -param Context [in, out]
+`Context`

 Pointer to a caller-allocated buffer for use by <b>RtlGenerate8dot3Name</b>.
 Before calling <b>RtlGenerate8dot3Name</b> for the first time to translate the given long file name, the caller is responsible for filling the buffer with zeros.

-### -param Name8dot3 [in, out]
+`Name8dot3`

 Pointer to a caller-allocated buffer to receive the generated short file name.
 The size of this buffer must be at least 24 bytes (12 Unicode characters).

-## -returns
+## Return Value

 None

-## -remarks
+## Remarks

 <b>RtlGenerate8dot3Name</b> returns a generated short name with at most eight characters, followed immediately by a period and up to three more characters.

 <b>RtlGenerate8dot3Name</b> can be called repeatedly.
 For example, if the initially generated short name is a duplicate of an existing file name, the caller can pass the same parameters to <b>RtlGenerate8dot3Name</b> again.
 In this case, the buffer at <i>Context</i> should not be reinitialized with zeros.
 This buffer should be zeroed only for the initial call to translate a given long name.
 On repeated calls for the same long name, <b>RtlGenerate8dot3Name</b> stores private context information in this buffer to prevent name collisions.